rowlandcoping/smokingbuns/TESTING.md

 I've documented here the major problems I encountered during the course of building and testing the site, and the measures I have taken to overcome them.

 The website has been tested throughout on Firefox and Chrome, in both Linux and Windows using the responsive mode in developer tools to trigger all the break points up to my full-screen desktop resolution of 1920px.
 It has also been tested on a Samsung Galaxy S8 in Chrome with a CSS screen width of 360px.
-Although I have extended this (across multiple screens) to 3000px plus and included a 2500px break point, I have not been able to test on an HD display as nobody I know has one.
+Although I have extended this to 3840px plus and included a multiple break points for HD displays, I have not been able to test on an HD display as nobody I know has one.

 GENERAL: